refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 ## Creating a form

-As a first step, navigate to the `UserCreate` file and import the following components from refine and React hook form:
+As a first step, navigate to the `UserCreate` file and import the following components from Refine and React hook form:

 ```tsx title="src/pages/UserCreate.tsx"
 import { Create, Box, TextField, Button } from "@refinedev/mui";